fellmk/PostJAGS/README.md

 library(postjags)

 ## Example
 See the example in the PostJAGSExample folder for a demonstration of using the restart function.
 The example is in "example.R" which fits a basic light response curve.
+Make sure to set the directory the example is in as the current working directory in R or to copy the files to your current working directory.
 An understanding of JAGS is assumed.
 Lines 96-102 use PostJAGS to get new initial values.
 Using a coda object obtained from a past JAGS model run PostJAGS will find the final values in each chain:

 ```{r}
 newinits <- initfind(coda = codalight, iteration = 0)	#output is a list